vilmoose/linux-fundamentals/README.md

 # linux-fundamentals
-A repo ive made for myself while i learn Linux OS
+A repo I've made for myself while I learn Linux OS through the Roppers Online Course.

+All material, assignments, I will upload into this repository to share my work and keep track of my progress.